Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 - Broken bones, like hip fractures and femur fractures

-- Wrongful death (fall or accident being listed on the death certificate)
+- Wrongful death (fall or accident listed on the death certificate)

 So what is the point of bringing a lawsuit if it won’t bring the deceased back to life?
 Why bring a negligence claim if the case will not un-break a hip?

 Truthfully, the purpose of a nursing home fall lawsuit is to expose neglect and achieve justice for the fall victim and their family.
 Statistics indicate that only 1 in 5 incidents of elder abuse get reported.
 Many of these fall-related injuries are due to facility understaffing.
-By bringing a patient fall lawsuit against a hospital, nursing home or assisted living, you are getting the management’s attention so this kind of harm does not happen again.
+By bringing a patient fall lawsuit against a hospital, nursing home, or assisted living facility, you are getting the management’s attention so this kind of harm does not happen again.

 What are patient fall cases worth?
 What is the settlement value on a nursing home or hospital fall case?